BuildACell/engineering/docs/projects/biokernel/index.md

 # What is PURE?

 PURE is a reconstituted expression system (mostly from E. coli) developed by <a href="http://www.nature.com/nbt/journal/v19/n8/full/nbt0801_751.html">Ueda et al. in 2001</a>.
 It contains all the purified components required to generate a polypeptide sequence from a DNA template.
-Its composition provides a <strong>defined</strong> background to drive consistent expression and can be used as the fundamental basis for building out into a understandable cell.
+Its composition provides a <strong>defined</strong> background to drive consistent expression and can be used as the fundamental basis for building out into a molecularly defined cell.

 <img class="biokernel-figure" src="/engineering/images/PUREdata.png">